Can You Switch Health Insurance at Any Time?

 Deductible Reset

 Any new plan resets your health insurance deductible to zero.
 If you've already paid toward your deductible mid-year, that progress doesn't carry over to the new plan.
-Factor the full new deductible amount into your annual cost estimate before switching.
-Understanding your deductible vs. out-of-pocket maximum helps you compare plans accurately.
+Include the full new deductible in your annual cost estimate before switching.

 coins icon